Reusable Components in Mobile Applications

 Why Rely on Reusable Components

-Here are just three reasons to rely on reusable components when constructing your app:
+Here are just three reasons to rely on reusable components when constructing your mobile application:

 - Efficiency – With the basics already built, 80 percent of the work is done.
 You can save time and money by relying on some reusable components.
 That means getting the app done faster and for less cost.
 In very large organizations, having a shared database of components prevents duplicity across teams.

 - Consistency – The primary functions will be consistent, allowing greater control and scalability for those building the apps and a more consistent experience for the users.

 - Field-proven code – Code that has been used many times by various people is pre-tested already proven in the field.
 We liken this to manufacturing facilities that rely on parts built elsewhere to assemble the full product.
 The pieces are vetted, and you know they work; that way when you plug them in to your product, you’re less likely to encounter problems during development.

 - Easier testing – Because the code is already proven, testing is also easier.
 The base functionality of certain features has already been tested.
 Now, you’re testing to make sure the entirety of it works together and to make sure any new features or sections work well.
 If you discover problems, you have fewer places to search for the cause because, chances are, the issue is in the newer part you created.

 However, when relying on reusable components, some developers are tempted to change a line of code within the component to make it work for their app.
 But now, that component is no longer reusable.
 Instead, be sure to create a separate configuration component that will tell all the reusable pieces how to behave.

 The other thing to consider if you are building components is whether they are truly reusable.
 As one tech blogger puts it, reusable components can be applied in many situations.
 “They do not rely on anything from the environment they render in.
 There is a clear delineation between presentation and data (or anything else that is environment-specific).”
 As you build your own reusable components, make sure they have a list of features that make them useful across many situations.